GitSparTV/GitSparTV/lua-portfolio.md

 Started learning in 2017.

 Teaching and helping, code-reviewing since 2018.
-Read "Programming In Lua" book (made by Lua authors).
+Read "Programming In Lua" book (written by Lua authors).

 Developing my own Lua course that covers everything from basic things up to Lua C API. (can be shown on a request).